southohious-cloud/gregory-assistant-cloud/README.md

 The assistant supports two complementary modes of operation: general chat intelligence and structured document processing.
 Together, they form a clarity‑engine workflow that handles both open‑ended reasoning and predictable, formatted output.

 General Chat Intelligence
 The assistant responds naturally to conversational prompts and supports a wide range of reasoning tasks, including:
 • 	concept explanations
-• 	research-style synthesis using information the user provides
+• 	research‑style synthesis using information the user provides
 • 	planning and organization
 • 	drafting and rewriting
 • 	brainstorming
-• 	context-aware Q&A
+• 	context‑aware Q&A
 This mode activates automatically whenever the user types a message instead of uploading a document.
 Document Processing Modes
 When a file is uploaded (PDF, TXT, PNG, JPG), the assistant applies one of five structured processing modes:
 • 	Summary
 • 	Explanation
 • 	Key Points
 • 	Next Steps
 • 	Everything
 Each mode produces a predictable, structured output following clarity‑engine formatting.
 Multi‑Format Ingestion
 The assistant interprets both text and images, enabling workflows such as reading PDFs, extracting text from screenshots, processing photos of physical pages, and handling plain text files.
 Clarity‑Engine Behavior
 All outputs follow clarity‑engine principles: predictable structure, consistent formatting, no filler, no drift, and instantly replaceable output.

-## How It Works
+How It Works
 The assistant follows a two‑path workflow: Chat Mode for open‑ended reasoning and Document Mode for structured processing.
-It automatically chooses the correct path based on what the user does
+It automatically chooses the correct path based on what the user does.
 Chat Mode
 Chat Mode activates whenever the user types a message.
 The assistant treats the input as a conversational request and responds with explanations, planning, drafting, synthesis, or Q&A. This mode is free‑form and context‑aware.
 Document Mode
 Document Mode activates when a file is uploaded.
 The assistant reads the document and applies the selected processing mode, producing structured clarity‑engine output.
 Document Mode always replaces the previous output to keep the workspace clean.
 Automatic Routing
 The assistant decides which workflow to use based on the user’s action:
 • 	typing a message → Chat Mode
 • 	uploading a file → Document Mode
-• 	switching modes → changes how the next uploaded file is processed

-No commands or special syntax are required.
+• 	switching modes → changes how the next uploaded file is processed No commands or special syntax are required.
 Output Behavior

-All responses—chat or document—follow the same clarity‑engine principles to keep the experience predictable and binder‑ready.
+All responses — chat or document — follow the same clarity‑engine principles to keep the experience predictable and binder‑ready.

 ## Local and Cloud Versions